Lukashku/lukashku.github.io/hackthebox/_posts/2019-10-19-ellingson.md

 /images (Status: 301)
 /assets (Status: 301)
 ```
 So there are a few directories but nothing I didn't find with the manual enumeration.
-Something I did notice is that the <b>/articles</b> directory was not there even though the Ib page has an <b>/articles</b> directory.
+Something I did notice is that the <b>/articles</b> directory was not there even though the webpage has an <b>/articles</b> directory.
 This gave me the idea to look closer at that directory to see if I could find anything manually.
 Turns out that if you enter an article number higher than 3 then it gives you the option to use a python interactive console.

 ![debug.png](../../resources/475a190fa49f4163ac1387786de94fbc.png)